-The standard textbooks on thermodynamics \cite{zemansky,kubo,guggenheim} introduce a pressure, within kinetic theory of gases, to describe the state of the free gas.
-Due to the weakness of cohesive forces in gases these systems can not be under tension.
-This property of the gases served as the basis for an extrapolation of the pressure as the positive definite value to other systems.
-However the extension of the concept of pressure to the liquids under tension leads to the notion of the negative pressure as well defined physical quantity.
+The standard textbooks on thermodynamics \cite{zemansky,kubo,guggenheim} introduce the pressure within kinetic theory of gases to describe the free gas state.
+Due to the weakness of cohesive forces in gases these systems cannot be under the tension.
+This property of the gases has served as the basis for an extrapolation of the pressure as the positive definite value to other systems.
+However the extension of the concept of pressure to liquids under tension leads to the notion of the negative pressure as the well defined physical quantity.

-We show in this paper that solvent in osmotic process under a constant volume can be in the state of negative pressure.
-Generally the state of negative pressure in pure liquids is metastable one.
-The question arises does this property holds for a solvent in osmosis under constant volume.
-This question will be the subject of our next work.

-We have suggested here that the osmosis under constant volume can be responsible for the sap ascent in tall trees.
-The problem of the suction force in tress is still open question and we will devote a separate paper to this issue, too.